microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 DECLARE_HANDLE(MDD_PACKAGEDEPENDENCY_CONTEXT);

-// Define a package dependency.
+/// Define a package dependency.
 The criteria for a PackageDependency
-// (package family name, minimum version, etc)
+/// (package family name, minimum version, etc)
-// may match multiple packages, but ensures Deployment won't remove
+/// may match multiple packages, but ensures Deployment won't remove
-// a package if it's the only one satisfying the PackageDependency.
+/// a package if it's the only one satisfying the PackageDependency.
-//
+///
-// @note A package matching a PackageDependency pin can still be removed
+/// @note A package matching a PackageDependency pin can still be removed
-//       as long as there's another that satisfies the PackageDependency.
+///       as long as there's another that satisfies the PackageDependency.
-//       For example, if Fwk-v1 is installed and a PackageDependency specifies
+///       For example, if Fwk-v1 is installed and a PackageDependency specifies
-//       MinVersion=1 and then Fwk-v2 is installed, Deployment could remove
+///       MinVersion=1 and then Fwk-v2 is installed, Deployment could remove
-//       Fwk-v1 because Fwk-v2 will satisfy the PackageDependency.
+///       Fwk-v1 because Fwk-v2 will satisfy the PackageDependency.
 After Fwk-v1
-//       is removed Deployment won't remove Fwk-v2 because it's the only package
+///       is removed Deployment won't remove Fwk-v2 because it's the only package
-//       satisfying the PackageDependency.
+///       satisfying the PackageDependency.
 Thus Fwk-v1 and Fwk-v2 (and any other
-//       package matching the PackageDependency) are 'loosely pinned'.
+///       package matching the PackageDependency) are 'loosely pinned'.
 Deployment
-//       guarantees it won't remove a package if it would make a PackageDependency
+///       guarantees it won't remove a package if it would make a PackageDependency
-//       unsatisfied.
+///       unsatisfied.
-//
+///
-// A PackageDependency specifies criteria (package family, minimum version, etc)
+/// A PackageDependency specifies criteria (package family, minimum version, etc)
-// and not a specific package.
+/// and not a specific package.
 Deployment reserves the right to use a different
-// package (e.g. higher version) to satisfy the PackageDependency if/when
+/// package (e.g. higher version) to satisfy the PackageDependency if/when
-// one becomes available.
+/// one becomes available.
-//
+///
-// @param user the user scope of the package dependency.
+/// @param user the user scope of the package dependency.
 If NULL the caller's
-//        user context is used.
+///        user context is used.
 MUST be NULL if MddPinPackageDependency::ScopeIsSystem
-//        is specified
+///        is specified
-// @param lifetimeArtifact MUST be NULL if MddMddPinPackageDependency::LifecycleHint_Process (default)
+/// @param lifetimeArtifact MUST be NULL if lifetimeKind=MddPinPackageDependencyLifetimeKind::Process
-// @param packageDependencyId allocated via LocalAlloc; use LocalFree to deallocate
+/// @param packageDependencyId allocated via LocalAlloc; use LocalFree to deallocate
-//
+///
-// @note MddPinPackageDependency() fails if the PackageDependency cannot be resolved to a specific
+/// @note MddPinPackageDependency() fails if the PackageDependency cannot be resolved to a specific
-//       package.
+///       package.
 This package resolution check is skipped if
-//       MddPinPackageDependency::DoNotVerifyDependencyResolution is specified.
+///       MddPinPackageDependency::DoNotVerifyDependencyResolution is specified.
 This is useful
-//       for installers running as user contexts other than the target user (e.g. installers
+///       for installers running as user contexts other than the target user (e.g. installers
-//       running as LocalSystem).
+///       running as LocalSystem).
 STDAPI MddPinPackageDependency(
     PSID user,
     _In_ PCWSTR packageFamilyName,
     PACKAGE_VERSION minVersion,
     MddPackageDependencyProcessorArchitectures packageDependencyProcessorArchitectures,
+    MddPinPackageDependencyLifetimeKind lifetimeKind,
     PCWSTR lifetimeArtifact,
     MddPinPackageDependency flags,
     _Outptr_result_maybenull_ PWSTR* packageDependencyId);

-// Undefine a package dependency.
+/// Undefine a package dependency.
 Removing a pin on a PackageDependency is typically done at uninstall-time.
-// This implicitly occurs if the package dependency's 'lifetime artifact' (specified via MddPinPackageDependency)
+/// This implicitly occurs if the package dependency's 'lifetime artifact' (specified via MddPinPackageDependency)
-// is deleted.
+/// is deleted.
 Packages that are not referenced by other packages and have no pins are elegible to be removed.
-//
+///
-// @warn MddUnpinPackageDependency() requires the caller have administrative privileges
+/// @warn MddUnpinPackageDependency() requires the caller have administrative privileges
-//       if the package dependency was pinned with MddPinPackageDependency::ScopeIsSystem.
+///       if the package dependency was pinned with MddPinPackageDependency::ScopeIsSystem.
 STDAPI_(void) MddUnpinPackageDependency(
     _In_ PCWSTR packageDependencyId);

-// Resolve a previously-pinned PackageDependency to a specific package and
+/// Resolve a previously-pinned PackageDependency to a specific package and
-// add it to the invoking process' package graph.
+/// add it to the invoking process' package graph.
 Once the dependency has
-// been added other code-loading methods (LoadLibrary, CoCreateInstance, etc)
+/// been added other code-loading methods (LoadLibrary, CoCreateInstance, etc)
-// can find the binaries in the resolved package.
+/// can find the binaries in the resolved package.
-//
+///
-// Package resoution is specific to a user and can return different values
+/// Package resoution is specific to a user and can return different values
-// for different users on a system.
+/// for different users on a system.
-//
+///
-// Each successful MddAddPackageDependency() adds the resolve packaged to the
+/// Each successful MddAddPackageDependency() adds the resolve packaged to the
-// calling process' package graph, even if already present.
+/// calling process' package graph, even if already present.
 There is no
-// duplicate 'detection' or 'filtering' applied by the API (multiple
+/// duplicate 'detection' or 'filtering' applied by the API (multiple
-// references from a package is not harmful).
+/// references from a package is not harmful).
 Once resolution is complete
-// the package stays resolved for that user until the last reference across
+/// the package stays resolved for that user until the last reference across
-// all processes for that user is removed via MddRemovePackageDependency (or
+/// all processes for that user is removed via MddRemovePackageDependency (or
-// process termination).
+/// process termination).
-//
+///
-// MddAddPackageDependency() adds the resolved package to the caller's package graph,
+/// MddAddPackageDependency() adds the resolved package to the caller's package graph,
-// per the rank specified.
+/// per the rank specified.
 A process' package graph is a list of packages sorted by
-// rank in ascending order (-infinityâ€¦0â€¦+infinity).
+/// rank in ascending order (-infinityâ€¦0â€¦+infinity).
 If package(s) are present in the
-// package graph with the same rank as the call to MddAddPackageDependency the resolved
+/// package graph with the same rank as the call to MddAddPackageDependency the resolved
-// package is (by default) added after others of the same rank.
+/// package is (by default) added after others of the same rank.
 To add a package
-// before others o the same rank, specify MddAddPackageDependency::PrependIfRankCollision.
+/// before others o the same rank, specify MddAddPackageDependency::PrependIfRankCollision.
-//
+///
-// Every MddAddPackageDependency should be balanced by a MddRemovePackageDependency
+/// Every MddAddPackageDependency should be balanced by a MddRemovePackageDependency
-// to remove the entry from the package graph.
+/// to remove the entry from the package graph.
 If the process terminates all package
-// references are removed, but any pins stay behind.
+/// references are removed, but any pins stay behind.
-//
+///
-// MddAddPackageDependency adds the resulting package to the process' package
+/// MddAddPackageDependency adds the resulting package to the process' package
-// graph, per the rank and options/flags parameters.
+/// graph, per the rank and options/flags parameters.
 The process' package
-// graph is used to search for DLLs (per Dynamic-Link Library Search Order),
+/// graph is used to search for DLLs (per Dynamic-Link Library Search Order),
-// WinRT objects and other resources; the caller can now load DLLs, activate
+/// WinRT objects and other resources; the caller can now load DLLs, activate
-// WinRT objects and use other resources from the framework package until
+/// WinRT objects and use other resources from the framework package until
-// MddRemovePackageDependency is called.
+/// MddRemovePackageDependency is called.
 The packageDependencyId parameter
-// must match a package dependency defined for the calling user or the
+/// must match a package dependency defined for the calling user or the
-// system (i.e. pinned with MddPinPackageDependency::ScopeIsSystem) else
+/// system (i.e. pinned with MddPinPackageDependency::ScopeIsSystem) else
-// an error is returned.
+/// an error is returned.
-//
+///
-// @param packageDependencyContext valid until passed to MddRemovePackageDependency()
+/// @param packageDependencyContext valid until passed to MddRemovePackageDependency()
-// @param packageFullName allocated via LocalAlloc; use LocalFree to deallocate STDAPI MddAddPackageDependency(
+/// @param packageFullName allocated via LocalAlloc; use LocalFree to deallocate STDAPI MddAddPackageDependency(
     _In_ PCWSTR packageDependencyId,
     INT32 rank,
-    MddMddAddPackageDependency flags,
+    MddAddPackageDependency flags,
     _Out_ MDD_PACKAGEDEPENDENCY_CONTEXT* packageDependencyContext,
     _Outptr_opt_result_maybenull_ PWSTR* packageFullName);

-// Remove a resolved PackageDependency from the current process' package graph
+/// Remove a resolved PackageDependency from the current process' package graph
-// (i.e. undo MddAddPackageDependency).
+/// (i.e. undo MddAddPackageDependency).
 Used at runtime (i.e. the moral equivalent
-// of FreeLibrary).
+/// of FreeLibrary).
-//
+///
-// @note This does not unload loaded resources (DLLs etc).
+/// @note This does not unload loaded resources (DLLs etc).
 After removing
-//        a package dependency any files loaded from the package can continue
+///        a package dependency any files loaded from the package can continue
-//        to be used; future file resolution will fail to see the removed
+///        to be used; future file resolution will fail to see the removed
-//        package dependency.
+///        package dependency.
 STDAPI_(void) MddRemovePackageDependency(
     _In_ MDD_PACKAGEDEPENDENCY_CONTEXT packageDependencyContext);

-// Return the package full name that would be used if the
+/// Return the package full name that would be used if the
-// PackageDependency were to be resolved.
+/// PackageDependency were to be resolved.
 Does not add the
-// package to the process graph.
+/// package to the process graph.
-//
+///
-// @param packageFullName allocated via LocalAlloc; use LocalFree to deallocate STDAPI MddGetResolvedPackageFullNameForPackageDependency(
+/// @param packageFullName allocated via LocalAlloc; use LocalFree to deallocate STDAPI MddGetResolvedPackageFullNameForPackageDependency(
     _In_ PCWSTR packageDependencyId,
     _Outptr_result_maybenull_ PWSTR* packageFullName);

-// Return TRUE if PackageDependency pins would produce the same package
+/// Return TRUE if PackageDependency pins would produce the same package
-// when resolved e.g. whether they share the same packageFamilyName,
+/// when resolved e.g. whether they share the same packageFamilyName,
-// minVersion, and packageDependencyProcessorArchitectures values.
+/// minVersion, and packageDependencyProcessorArchitectures values.
 STDAPI_(BOOL) MddArePackageDependencyIdsEquivalent(
     _In_ PCWSTR packageDependencyId1,
     _In_ PCWSTR packageDependencyId2);

-// Return TRUE if packageDependencyIdContext1 and packageDependencyContextId2
+/// Return TRUE if context1 and contextId2
-// are associated with the same resolved package.
+/// are associated with the same resolved package.
 STDAPI_(BOOL) MddArePackageDependencyContextsEquivalent(
     _In_ MDD_PACKAGEDEPENDENCY_CONTEXT context1,
     _In_ MDD_PACKAGEDEPENDENCY_CONTEXT context2);